Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 add_action('manage_mms_project_cpt_posts_custom_column', 'wpar_custom_columns', 10, 2);

-We use quick_edit_custom_box action hook for adding the custom field into the quick edit box.
+Now we hook into the Quick Edit screen.
+Use quick_edit_custom_box action hook and (for Bulk Edit) optionally bulk_edit_custom_box for adding the custom field into the quick edit box.

-Note that, the quick_edit_custom_box action hook won’t fire unless the custom fields are added into the posts management page which is step 1.
+Note that the quick_edit_custom_box action hook won’t fire unless the custom fields are added to the posts management page, which is step 1.

 In the quick edit box, I will add the project website field only.
-To do that, add the code below into the quick_edit_box.php
+To do that, add the code below to the quick_edit_box.php

 /**